 Albemarle High School music program awarded the VMEA Blue Ribbon Award for 13 consecutive years.

-The director of the orchestras, Carrie Finnegan, is a 2002 graduate from James Madison University.
+Director of the orchestras, Carrie Finnegan, is a 2002 graduate of James Madison University.
 She studied violin with Dr. Wanchi Huang, violin and conducting with Dr. Robert McCashin, and served as vice president of the JMU ASTA chapter.

-Originally from Woodbridge, Virginia, Mrs. Finnegan began playing violin in her middle school orchestra, which instilled her passion for strings.
-She was a member and vice president of the award-winning orchestras at Woodbridge High School under Mr. Bud Hearne and a member and orchestra librarian of the Youth Orchestras of Prince William.
+Originally from Woodbridge, Virginia, Mrs. Finnegan began playing violin in her middle school orchestra, which instilled her passion for school orchestra and music education.
+She was a member and vice president of the award-winning orchestras at Woodbridge High School under the tutelage of Mr. Bud Hearne and a member and orchestra librarian of the Youth Orchestras of Prince William.

-Mrs. Finnegan began her teaching career with the orchestras here and has grown the program from just 36 students to over 200 students.
-Outside of the classroom, Mrs. Finnegan has served as the State Orchestra Representative for VBODA since 2012 and enjoys serving on numerous committees for the state.
+Mrs. Finnegan began her teaching career with the orchestras here and has grown the program from just 36 students to over 250 students.
+Outside of the classroom, Mrs. Finnegan has served as the State Orchestra Representative for VBODA since 2012 and enjoys serving on numerous committees for the state including the VMEA Conference Planning Committee.
 One of her passions is serving her alma mater as the Logistics Director for the JMU Spring String Thing Camp.
+She was recently honored by JMU with the Outstanding Music Educator Alumni Award.

-Aside from a busy work and family life, she enjoys the occasional performance opportunity and guest conducting for regional and county orchestras.
-Mrs. Finnegan resides in Charlottesville with her husband, Kerry, who enjoys participating with the Charlottesville Municipal Band, and two sons, Brady and Quinn, who are budding violinists themselves.
+Aside from a busy work and family life, she enjoys adjudication opportunities and guest conducting for regional and county orchestras.
+Mrs. Finnegan resides in Charlottesville with her husband, Kerry, who enjoys performing with The Charlottesville Band, and two sons, Brady and Quinn, who are budding violinists themselves.